GitBixa/HIV-1-Treatment-outcomes-in-Northern-South-Africa/README.md

 # HIV-Treatment-outcomes-in-Northern-South-Africa

-This repository contains R code used for analysis included in our manuscript titled **Immunologic, virologic and drug resistance outcomes in an HIV-infected prospective cohort on treatment in South Africa** [DOI].
+This repository contains R code used for analysis included in our article titled **Immunologic, virologic and drug resistance outcomes in an HIV-infected prospective cohort on treatment in South Africa** [DOI].
 The analysis was performed using R-4.2.3 (arm64).

 ## Overview
 The project includes scripts for data preparation, summary table, survival analysis, cox regression analysis and correlation plot.
 Key components include: